 Five Kids Trap Another Kid On An Island And Leave Him As A Rat

 The entire David subplot of Animorphs is seriously dark, but it culminates in The Solution in a scene that's so messed up it's impossible to forget.
 David joins the Animorphs as a sixth member when it's discovered he found the Blue Box and gained the power to transform.
-But he turns on the group when things don't go his way, attempting to kill most of them before ultimately being outwitted.
+But he turns on the group when things don't go his way, attempting to eliminate most of them before ultimately being outwitted.
 They convince him to transform into a rat, and Rachel lures him to an abandoned rock out in the ocean.
 There, he's trapped in a cage for long enough that he becomes stuck in the morph.
-The Animorphs listen to his anguished, angry screams until the clock runs out and they can leave him there, a human trapped in a rat's body for the rest of his life.
+The Animorphs listen to his anguished, angry screams until the clock runs out and they can leave him there, a human trapped in a rat's body for the rest of his life.43952Is this messed up?